JoelBender/bacpypes/doc/source/gettingstarted/gettingstarted002.rst

 .. caution::

-    The traffice.txt file will be saved in the local directory (pwd)
+    The traffic.txt file will be saved in the local directory (pwd)

 The definition of debug::